 Nobody likes the damp basement.
 Factors like climate, home type, and local geography can all influence the amount of humidity your basement obtains, and this can affect your home’s value.
 Happily, there are various methods to dry out your basement, and many of them can be used in combination to get even greater results.

-Dehumidifiers remove moisture and help keep desired humidity level.
+Dehumidifiers remove moisture and help keep the desired humidity level.

 Dehumidifiers are available in a variety of sizes and moisture removal capacities.
 Many models have a lot of good features that make your life easier.
 Dehumidifiers are available in 2 main types: residential and commercial/industrial models.
 They can be used for overall home climate control.

 You might need to perform some alternative ventilation by running fans and opening doors or garden-level windows.
-If your oven has an air circulation opportunity to ventilate the whole house, this can help to dry out the basement too, one that can be frequently combined with other options to help keep air in the whole house circulated.
+If your oven has an air circulation opportunity to ventilate the whole house, this can help dry out the basement, which can be frequently combined with other options to help keep the air in the whole house circulated.

 3 Reseal Your Concrete

-If you have untreated concrete walls, basement moisture can slowly work its way through them, and older concrete is more likely to this.
+If you have untreated concrete walls, basement moisture can slowly work its way through them, and older concrete is more likely.

 4 Attend to Air Leaks

 The spot where the foundation meets the flooring can be an entrance point for moisture.
 Seals around basement windows, vents cut through the siding for your dryer’s exhaust, and other small entry points for moisture can let a lot of water in, especially during rainstorms.
 If you have broken windows or vents, a silicone sealer or foam weather stripping can help stop the leaks.
 You will still need to ventilate to dry everything back out, though.
 It might also be an excellent idea to buy a dehumidifier to help keep things on an even keel afterward.

 5 See to Downspouts Issues Outside